robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 ### Learning objectives

-1. Candidate shall understand difference between: BuildIn, Standard and External Libraries (K2)
+1. The candidate shall understand difference between: BuildIn, Standard and External Libraries.
+(K2)
-2. Canditate shall understand difference between importing libraries by name and by path (K2)
+2. The candidate shall understand difference between importing libraries by name and by path.
+(K2)
+3. The candidate will be able to use Libdoc html documentation to identify a keyword for a specific purpose.
+(K3)
-3. Canditate shall be able to import Libraries in robot code (K4)
+4. The candidate shall be able to import Libraries in robot code.
+(K4)
-4. Canditate shall be able to search external Libraries (K4)
+5. The candidate shall be able to search external Libraries.
+(K4)
-5. Canditate shall be able to install external Libraries (K4)
+6. The candidate shall be able to install external Libraries- (K4)

 ### Importing